-REL-1017 has been shown to preferentially block hyperactive NMDA-receptor (NMDAR) channels.
-These channels are situated in the membrane of neurons and receive signals via glutamate, a neurotransmitter.
-NMDA stands for N-methyl-D-aspartate, a chemical able to open the channel, in a mechanism similar to that of neurotransmitter glutamate.
+REL-1017 has been shown to preferentially block hyperactive GluN1-GluN2D NMDARs1.
+These channels are situated within the membrane of neurons and receive signals via glutamate, a neurotransmitter.
+NMDA stands for N-methyl-D-aspartate, a chemical able to open the channel similarly to the physiological neurotransmitter glutamate.

 NMDARs are known to have a role in depression, as well as in normal physiological functions.
-Blocking hyperactive NMDAR channels represents a novel approach to treating depression with a mechanism that is different from the classes of currently approved drugs.
+Blocking hyperactive NMDAR channels represents a novel approach to rapidly treating depression with a mechanism that is different from standard serotoninergic antidepressants.

-REL-1017 works as an NMDA receptor (NMDAR) channel blocker that preferentially targets hyperactive channels.
-More specifically, REL-1017 shows preferential blocking of NMDAR subtypes that may be of particular importance in major depressive disorder (MDD), while avoiding effects on those channels that are associated with normal physiological functions.
-With this mechanism, REL-1017 is being evaluated to determine whether it can provide the benefits associated with NMDAR channel block without psychotomimetic effects or other cognitive side effects associated with other drugs that work on the same receptors.
+REL-1017 works as an NMDA receptor (NMDAR) channel blocker that preferentially targets GluN1-GluN2D hyperactive channels.
+More specifically, REL-1017 shows preferential blocking of NMDAR subtypes that may be of particular importance in MDD, while avoiding channels with normal physiological functions.
+REL-1017 appears to provide antidepressant effects without causing psychotomimetic effects typically associated with drugs that work on the same receptors2.

-REL-1017 is the dextro-(or right side)-isomer of its parent molecule, racemic methadone.
-As described by the US Drug Enforcement Agency (DEA), the opioid effects of racemic methadone are due to its levo-isomer, while the dextro-isomer lacks significant respiratory depressant action and addiction liability1.
-In addition to blocking hyperactive open NMDAR channels, REL-1017 has been shown to increase plasma levels of BDNF and potentially induce neural plasticity in animal models of depression5.
+As stated by the US Drug Enforcement Agency (DEA), esmethadone lacks significant respiratory depressant action and addiction liability3.
+In addition to blocking hyperactive open NMDAR channels, REL-1017 has been shown to potentially increase plasma levels of BDNF in humans4 and induce neural plasticity in animal models of depression5.